Easy ways to make meetings work

 Your group meeting is a rare occasion in which the experiences and expectations of every person come together in one room.
 It offers you the opportunity to “walk your talk.”
-It can be enlightening, perhaps a transformative group experience, and can even modify your culture.
-And it could be a rare or unique opportunity to communicate freely, if you could eliminate the politics, which should be the reason to bring in an anonymous voting system.
+It can be enlightening, perhaps a transformative group experience, and can even modify your corporate or association culture.
+And it could be a rare or unique opportunity to communicate freely, if you could eliminate the politics, and if thoughts and opinions could be expressed anonymously.

-Interactive sessions, in particular, don’t work well because of staging.
-Questions are often invited and opinions solicited; however, the message delivered by the physical formality positioning, the lighting, the dress, etc.is clear: the true job of the audience is to listen.
+Meetings and audience response interactive sessions don’t work well because of staging.
+Questions are often invited, and opinions solicited; however, the message delivered by the physical formality positioning, the lighting, the dress, etc.is clear: the true job of the audience is to stay awake listen.
 That’s the message sent by one type of theatrical setting (think of a stage play).
 It is specifically designed for a passive audience (viewer).

 Most meetings are set up as talking heads, lit by stage lights with someone behind an elevated podium, lecturing to a hushed audience sitting in the dark.
-That’s a bad idea if you plan to be interactive, so do the opposite: be inclusive; bring the audience into the light so that you can see them, and they can see each other.
+That’s a bad idea if you plan to involve the attendees be interactive, so do the opposite: be inclusive; bring the audience into the light so that you can see them, and they can see each other.
 If you can’t see them, realize that you’ve created a barrier and effectively cut yourself off from them–and they’re cut off from each other.
 I’ve been at medical meetings where rooms were so dark that the attendees were snoring.

 Whether you realize it or not, in interactive meetings, it’s showtime!